Application & Selection Process

 A short case-presentation will be required and presented to the pharmacy staff during the interview.
 More information will be provided prior to the interview.
 Interviews are conducted in the months of January and February.
 If other arrangements are needed, the candidate must coordinate with the Residency Program Director (RPD).

-The resident is selected by the Pharmacy Residency Advisory Committee (RAC) based on multiple factors including his/her past education and training, performance during the on-site interview, and overall match with the PGY1 Pharmacy Residency at UMC.
+The resident is selected by the Pharmacy Residency Advisory Committee (RAC) based on multiple factors including his/her past education and training, performance during the on-site interview, and overall match with the PGY1 Pharmacy Residency at University Medical Center.
 The RPD will then rank candidates through the ASHP Resident Matching Program.
 All residents are selected through the ASHP Resident Matching Program.
 The resident position is not offered in advance of the Resident Matching Program.
 The RPD will discuss the matching process during the on-site interview.

 Once the Match is determined between program and candidate the UMC RPD will send out an appointment letter/contract.
 The resident must return the signed contract/agreement within 10 business days of the receipt or by April 15.
 Contact information will be given to matching resident at the time of the match to insure receipt within the specific time period.